12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: Don Quixote

-The story follows Alonso Quijano, a man from La Mancha, Spain, and a member of the lowest nobility class.
+The story follows a Spanish man named Alonso Quijano who was a member of the lowest nobility class.
 Inspired by stories of chivalry, he takes up the name Don Quixote to become a knight and serve his country.

-The book is considered both tragic and comedic, and has inspired numerous other works of art, including plays, operas, movies and a multitude of other novels.
+The book is considered both tragic and comedic, and has inspired numerous other works of art, including plays, operas, movies and other novels.

 Author: Gabriel García Márquez